Natalie-A/simple-webapp-flask/README.md

 ## Description

-This is a simple Flask web application that serves as a demonstration of a RESTful API.
-It showcases the capabilities of Flask and can be easily extended.
+This is a simple web application using Flask and MySQL that demonstrates a RESTful API.

 ## Containerization